Skip to content

 A complete spreadsheet still leaves six questions open, and they are the ones that decide outcomes:

-- Eligibility.
-Which programs the student genuinely qualifies for, and which quietly rule them out through residency rules, hard floors, or structural gates that never announce themselves.
+• Eligibility.
+Which programs the student genuinely qualifies for, and which rule them out through residency rules, hard floors, or structural gates that never announce themselves.

-- Readiness.
-Whether the student is actually prepared for an early medical commitment, beyond what the numbers show.
+• Readiness.
+Whether the student is prepared for an early medical commitment, beyond what the numbers show.

-- Coherence.
-Whether the activities, essays, and stated motivation point to the same person, or simply add up to a busy résumé.
+• Coherence.
+Whether the activities, essays, and stated motivation point to the same person, or add up to a busy résumé.

-- Fit.
-Whether each program suits this student's goals, or is just a recognizable name on the list.
+• Fit.
+Whether each program suits this student’s goals, or is only a recognizable name on the list.

 The data can populate a list.
 It cannot answer one of these.
 That is interpretation, and it is a different kind of work.

-Why this read comes from inside the room
+Why this perspective comes from inside academic medicine

 Judgment in this process is not a personality trait.
 It is built from having seen the inside.

-I went through Brown's combined program as a first-generation student, trained as an emergency physician, and spent four years as an assistant dean inside the same program, reading hundreds of these applications.
+I went through Brown’s combined program as a first-generation student, trained as an emergency physician, and spent four years as an assistant dean within the same program.
 What that teaches you is not a formula.
-It is the difference between an application that looks strong and one that reads strong to the people who actually decide.
-Most families, and most general admissions consultants, have never been in that room.
+It is the difference between an application that looks strong and one that reads strong to the people who decide.
+Most families, and most general admissions consultants, have never had that vantage.

 Published criteria, forum consensus, and a ranking are what a family can see from the outside.
-The interpretation is what changes when someone who has read the files from the inside looks at the same profile.
+The interpretation is what changes when someone who has spent a career in academic medicine looks at the same profile.

 Interpretation is not one product.
 It comes in three depths, and most families need only the first.

-- Start with the free Triage.
-A few questions, a physician-designed read on where your student actually stands, and an honest next step.
+• Start with Where You Stand, free, five minutes.
+A few questions, a physician-designed assessment of where the student stands, and an honest next step.
 For many families that is the entire answer.

-- If the open question is the list, The Match interprets the criteria data for you: which programs the student appears to meet, which quietly rule them out, and what the result actually means.
+• If the open question is the list, The Match interprets the criteria data for you: which programs the student appears to meet, which rule them out, and what the result means.

-- If the open question is readiness, the Readiness Review is the deep read: whether the profile is coherent, where it is vulnerable, and what to do before applications go out.
+• If the open question is readiness, the Second Opinion is the deep look: whether the profile is coherent, where it is vulnerable, and what to do before applications go out.

 The honest version is that some families need none of the paid work.
-If the free read shows the list is clear and the student is on track, I will tell you that, and you can keep your money.
+If Where You Stand shows the list is clear and the student is on track, I will tell you that, and you can keep your money.